 South Florida Center for Cosmetic Surgery breast augmentation patients should schedule a consultation to help determine post-operative breast size and to prepare for their cosmetic plastic surgery.

-You must stop taking aspirin, aspirin containing medications or diet pills for 2 weeks prior to your surgery.
-Do not eat or drink anything eight hours before your procedure and do not smoke two weeks prior to and two days after surgery.
-If you take daily medication, ask your surgeon if it is safe to take prior to your procedure.
-If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined again prior to your procedure.
+You must stop taking aspirin, aspirin-containing medications or diet pills for two weeks before your surgery.
+Do not eat or drink anything eight hours before your procedure and do not smoke two weeks before and two days after surgery.
+If you take daily medication, ask your surgeon if it is safe to take before your procedure.
+If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined again before your procedure.
 If you are at or over age 40, an electrocardiogram will be required.

 What is the difference between silicone and saline breast implants?